Drury-Mincy Conservation Area is in southern Taney County, southeast of Branson, off of Route J.

 Family

-Crotaphytidae (collared lizards) in the order Squamata (lizards and snakes)
+Crotaphytidae (collared and leopard lizards) in the order Squamata (lizards and snakes)

 Description

-A colorful, long-tailed lizard with a large head.
-Males are most colorful, especially during breeding season.
-Ground color is tan, yellow, green, or bluish green.
-There are usually some small light spots on the upper body and limbs and dark bands across the top.
-Males and females both have two dark brown or black irregular lines across the neck (the “collar”).
+The eastern collared lizard is a colorful, long-tailed lizard with a large head.
+The color is most conspicuous on males during the breeding season (May and June); the general ground color is tan, yellow, green, or blue green.
+There are usually a number of small light spots scattered over the upper body and limbs and dark bands across the entire back.
+Both males and females have two dark brown or black irregular lines across the neck, resembling a collar.
 Females are yellowish tan or light brown with faint light spots.
-Females heavy with eggs have red spots or bars on their sides and neck.

 Size